Expend4bles: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 30 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, the lowest of the series, while those polled at PostTrak gave it a 64% overall positive score.

 Owen Gleiberman, writing for Variety, said: "This is true 21st-century trash: a movie in which the action itself is expendable."
-Referencing the poor CGI effects, Collider wrote that Expend4bles was "[o]ften resembling more of a mobile game than a movie"; several reviewers compared it to Hidden Strike, another film by Waugh with similarly bad CGI.
+Referencing the poor CGI effects, Collider wrote Expend4bles was "[o]ften resembling more of a mobile game than a movie"; several reviewers compared it to Hidden Strike, another film by Waugh with similarly bad CGI.
 Simon Thompson of IGN voiced similar complaints, stating: "the special effects, [...] look either unfinished or just so bad that it's sad, [...] like they were ripped from the graphics package of a mid-to-low-budget video game from the early 2000s".

 The acting, plot, dialogue, and violence were criticized by various reviewers.
-Thompson called the "clunky and uninspired dialogue" awful, concluding that the film was overall a "crushing disappointment that lacks any of the nostalgia, charisma, and charm that made the franchise appealing".
-Todd McCarthy of Deadline criticized that the movie was lazily executed, feeling that especially the final battle was an exact copy of Meg 2, another 2023 action film starring Statham.
+Thompson called the "clunky and uninspired dialogue" awful, concluding the film was overall a "crushing disappointment that lacks any of the nostalgia, charisma, and charm that made the franchise appealing".
+Todd McCarthy of Deadline criticized saying the movie was lazily executed, feeling especially the final battle was an exact copy of Meg 2, another 2023 action film starring Statham.

-Furthermore, multiple reviews criticized the overall weak cast in comparison to its predecessors, with many noting that the movie hardly retains the franchise's original selling point of featuring an all-star cast of action legends.
-A review in Paste noted that "Statham opts to accept a promotion to series lead" but added "Refashioning The Expendables into a Statham star vehicle only highlights the wrong kind of expendability from many of his long-time costars; why can't we just watch our man kick ass on his own or in various duos?"
+Furthermore, multiple reviews criticized the overall weak cast in comparison to its predecessors, with many noting the movie hardly retains the franchise's original selling point of featuring an all-star cast of action legends.
+A review in Paste noted "Statham opts to accept a promotion to series lead" but added "Refashioning The Expendables into a Statham star vehicle only highlights the wrong kind of expendability from many of his long-time costars; why can't we just watch our man kick ass on his own or in various duos?"

-An otherwise negative review at /Film conceded however that the film might be the best of the franchise, while a review from Digital Spy stated while "the sense of cheesy throwback fun is restored in both the gleefully violent action and the script...
+An otherwise negative review at /Film conceded, however, the film might be the best of the franchise, while a review from Digital Spy stated while "the sense of cheesy throwback fun is restored in both the gleefully violent action and the script...
 It's absolutely not enough to save a movie that is two-thirds boring, but it does at least elevate The Expendables 4 above the irredeemable third movie.
 You'll be left on such an adrenaline high that you wouldn't be surprised if – like the aforementioned STI – the Expendables will be back for another round."